ptcrealitylab/vuforia-spatial-toolbox-userinterface/README.md

 - Some extendable components that you might expect to reside in the userinterface repository are actually provided to the userinterface by connected edge servers.
 There is always at least one connected edge server, because the app itself spins up a local edge server when it launches .
-That server contains, by default, the [core-addon](https://github.com/ptcrealitylab/vuforia -spatial-core-addon), which has the set of frames (tools) that will load into the pocket, and the sets of nodes and logic blocks you can use for programming.
+That server contains, by default, the [core-addon](https://github.com/ptcrealitylab/vuforia-spatial-core-addon) , which has the set of frames (tools) that will load into the pocket, and the sets of nodes and logic blocks you can use for programming.
 - The pocket, defined in `src/gui/pocket.js` will load the set of frames (tools) from all the connected edge servers (including the aforementioned local edge server).
-Thus, to create a new type of frame (tool) that you can drop into the world, you should create an addon with a `tools ` directory rather than edit the userinterface.
+Thus, to create a new type of frame (tool) that you can drop into the world, you should create an addon with a `tools` directory rather than edit the userinterface.

 ### Notable DOM Elements